 Our students and faculty in our social science programs have a shared commitment to the "scholarship of engagement," working with community and organizational partners in the application of theory, research, and practice to address social problems.
-Students and faculty with a shared interest collaborate on research and community engagement projects around specific topic areas within working groups, including: Africa Working Group, Conflict Resolution Community of Practice Working Group, Latin American and The Caribbean Working GroupPeace and Conflict Resolution Education Working Group, and The Social Justice Roundtable.
+Students and faculty with a shared interest collaborate on research and community engagement projects around specific topic areas within working groups, including: Africa Working Group, Conflict Resolution Community of Practice Working Group, Latin American and The Caribbean Working Group, Peace and Conflict Resolution Education Working Group, and The Social Justice Roundtable.
 Social science faculty are engaged in a wide array of research projects, and students are frequently involved as research assistants.
-Examples can be seen at https://cahss.nova.edu/departments/crs/community/index.html.
+Examples can be seen at https://nsuworks.nova.edu/hcas dcrs/.